Top Ways Companies Are Measuring Their Diversity and Inclusion Progress

 This isn’t easy work and there’s no consensus yet on the absolute best approach.
 Gathering information around certain types of diversity — gender, race, age — is usually pretty straightforward (and in many cases even legally required).
 But other types of diversity — LGBTQ+, people with physical disabilities, neurodiversity, etc. — are not as easy to capture.
 And how does a company even begin to assess inclusion and belonging?

-What has emerged is a growing sense that no single set of numbers is right for everyone, that the best, most effective metrics will be a blended approach that starts with representation measures — who have you hired, retained, and promoted — and adds data that provides insights into how inclusive the company culture is.
+What has emerged is a growing sense that no single set of numbers is right for everyone, that the best, most effective diversity and inclusion metrics will be a blended approach that starts with representation measures — who have you hired, retained, and promoted — and adds data that provides insights into how inclusive the company culture is.
 Here are a few metric practices that can propel your diversity efforts forward and lead to success you can measure:

 1. Track, share, and leverage essential metrics like representation and retention